RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/overview.md

 ## Strategic Objectives
-* **Interoperability and Expansion:** Core DAO is set to introduce trustless atomic swaps between Bitcoin, Core Chain, and other EVM chains, increasing interoperability within the blockchain ecosystem.
+* **Interoperability and Expansion:** Core Chain is set to introduce trustless atomic swaps between Bitcoin, Core Chain, and other EVM chains, increasing interoperability within the blockchain ecosystem.
 * **Enhanced Tokenomics:** Core-native wrapped bitcoin (coreBTC) and other Bitcoin-related improvements aim to enhance the liquidity and functional scope of Bitcoin in various financial applications.
-* **Community and Stakeholder Engagement:** Core DAO places a strong emphasis on community involvement and stakeholder benefits, ensuring that both miners and token holders are integral to the platform's consensus and rewarded accordingly.
+* **Community and Stakeholder Engagement:** Core Chain places a strong emphasis on community involvement and stakeholder benefits, ensuring that both miners and token holders (BTC/CORE) are integral to the platform's consensus and rewarded accordingly.

 ## State of the Core Ecosystem
 Many protocols in Core Chain’s ecosystem are focused on BTC and BTC derivatives (i.e., Bitcoin-native assets based on BTC such as Ordinals NFTs).
 BTC is largely an underutilized asset, as the limited programmability of Bitcoin Script makes it challenging to activate BTC in conventional DeFi protocols while maintaining custody of the asset(s).
 With a consensus mechanism integrated with Bitcoin’s own consensus, Core Chain aims to provide a DeFi environment for protocols to utilize BTC assets with minimal trust assumptions.
 [Core Ignition](https://coredao.org/explore/blog/63) is a six-month incentive program intended to catalyze more growth around Bitcoin DeFi.